saverymax/optimal-design-data-integration/doc/source/data.md

 ## Processing data

 Once the eBird data is downloaded and the previously mentioned data sources are also downloaded, we can run the script that prepares the data for use within the exchange algorithm.
-Importantly, in the command shown below, change the ```--base_data_dir``` to the location where you have saved all your data.
-For example, once you have unzipped the ```raw_data``` folder, you will have a directory ```data``` with a subdirectory ```data/copernicus_landcover```, for example.
-As ```base_data_dir```, provide the path to ```data``` that contains the rest of the subdirectories.
+Importantly, in the command shown below, change the ```--base_data_dir``` to the location where you have saved all your data. **For example**, once you have unzipped the ```raw_data``` folder in the figshare repository, you will have a directory ```data``` with a subdirectory ```data/copernicus_landcover```, for example.
+As ```base_data_dir```, provide the path to (including) ```data``` that contains the rest of the subdirectories.

-To run this processing with the data we use in this project, leave the other CLI arguments as they are and place the data we provide in your base data directory (for arguments ```--ebird_data_dir, --map_file, --landcover_file, --modis_file, --elevation_file```).
+To run this processing with the data we use in this project, leave the other CLI arguments as they are and give the path to ```data``` from the unizpped ```raw_data``` file as the base data directory (for arguments ```--ebird_data_dir, --map_file, --landcover_file, --modis_file, --elevation_file```).
 Navigate to the ```optimal-design-data-integration``` source code directory if you have not done so yet.
 Then run
 ```
 Rscript data_utils/process_ebird.R --working_dir=. --base_data_dir=your/base/data/directory --ebird_data_dir="ebd_US_bnhnut_201901_201912_smp_relJul-2023" --map_file="us_states/GOVTUNIT_Tennessee_State_GPKG/GOVTUNIT_Tennessee_State_GPKG.gpkg" --landcover_file="copernicus_landcover/Discrete-Classification-map_EPSG-4326.tif" --modis_file="modis_landcover_dynamics/MCD12Q2.061_EVI_Area_0_doy2019001_aid0001.tif" --elevation_file="elevation_aster/ASTGTM_NC.003_ASTER_GDEM_DEM_doy2000061_aid0001.tif" --save_dir="data/ebird" --data_pack --pp_fit --pp_diagnostic --auk_process --gamma_integration
 ```
 The process_ebird.R script performs a number of data processing steps using the R package auk.
 These steps include verifying the correct time period is filtered, selecting complete checklists (those with all species reported), and only those with stationary and travelling protocols (excluding historical and incidental).
 For pure PO data modelling we can use the incidental observations as well, but for this occupancy analysis we'll stick to the 2 protocols.

 Once the auk steps are performed, preliminary files are saved (```"nuthatch_filtered_for_occ.csv"``` being the most important one), and it is not necessary to use the ```auk_process``` option if you run the script again.
 It does take some time to run this first step though.
 Once these files are saved, there is a sequence of spatial data processing steps as well, to create the discretized covariates for the site-occupancy model and the non-homogeneous poisson process.
-After these steps are performed, data_pack.RDS is saved, which contains all data necessary to run the applied experiments without relying on the original data files such as the elevation and EVI tifs.
+After these steps are performed, ```data_pack.RDS1``` is saved, which contains all data necessary to run the applied experiments without relying on the original data files such as the elevation and EVI tifs.
 If ```--pp_fit``` is included, the posterior from the non-homogeneous poisson process (NHPP) is fit and if ```--gamma_integration``` is included, the posterior of alpha is averaged over gamma to remove the correlation between the two parameters.
 The NHPP posterior is required in order to have an estimate of the parameters to generate the PA data for the integration for approximation of the expected utility function, so you must include this option the first time you run the script.
 Gamma integration is optional but recommended as without it the alpha estimate is unreliable and may result in additional noise in the generated PA datasets used in the exchange algorithm.

 Once the ```process_ebird.R``` script is sucessefully run and the ```data_pack.RDS``` file generated, you are ready to run the optimal design algorithm applied to the Brown-headed nuthatch example or your own use-case.

-For further reference, the CLI options for the ```process_ebird.R``` script as listed below:
+For further reference, the CLI options for the ```process_ebird.R``` script are listed below:
 ```
 Options:
         -h, --help